zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 ::: notes
 - Has to be DAG, otherwise cycles
 - It models dependence between variables which can be either latent or observed
+- We use it to reason about events of which we know the observed values and we want to know the cause
+- From the graph we may for example find out, that it makes no sense to condition _Sprinkler_ on _Rain_, because these two variables are independent.
+It would however be an approximation if we treated _Cloudy_ independent of _Grass wet_.
 :::

 # Naïve Bayes